boundless-xyz/boundless/docs/src/requestor-manual/broadcasting.md

 # Broadcast a Proof Request

 Programmatic interaction with the market is accomplished through `boundless-market` crate, using the `ProofMarketService` struct.
-An example is provided in the `examples/counter` directory.
+An example is provided in the `examples/counter` directory of the [Boundless monorepo][boundless-repo], and the [Boundless Foundry template][boundless-foundry-template-repo] for building a stand-alone application to interact with the Market

 You can also interact with the market via a market client CLI.
 It builds upon the `boundless_market::contracts` library.